SAP/open-resource-discovery/docs/details/articles/data-product.md

 * Data Product Consumers are applications or services that access and use the data from Data Products.
 Consumers can be of various types and cover both transactional and analytical applications.
 An application that processes operational data can be as Data Product consumer, as can analytical products like SAP Datasphere and SAP Analytics Cloud (SAC).
 * The Data Product Directory ([ORD Aggregator](../../spec-v1/#ord-aggregator)) is used by Consumers to find and discover available Data Products.

-## Beta Status
+## Current Status

-Please note that the Data Product concept is currently in <span className="feature-status-beta" title="This feature is in BETA status and subject to potential changes.">BETA</span>.
+Please note that the Data Product concept still contains some <span className="feature-status-beta" title="This feature is in BETA status and subject to potential changes.">BETA</span> properties.

 This has the following implications

-* The interface contract is potentially subject to changes, although we aim to avoid breaking changes if possible.
+* The beta-level properties are potentially subject to changes, although we aim to avoid breaking changes if possible.
 * Many data product relevant attributes are currently **not explicitly defined** in the specification yet.
   * Some attributes should be handled via documentation, e.g. Service Level Agreements via [dataProductLinks](../../spec-v1/interfaces/document#data-product_dataproductlinks) of `type`: [`service-level-agreement`](../../spec-v1/interfaces/document#data-product-link_type)
   * Such attributes need to be defined through generic extensibility mechanisms like `labels` and `documentationLabels` or added as text to the documentation.